ajxs/QL-xmpp-bot/README.md

 # QL-xmpp-bot
 A simple XMPP bot for Quakelive.

+Update Dec 2015: Looks like this is obsolete now, since QL has moved to Steam.
+But I'll keep it here as a little curiosity, about how QL used to work before the new updates.

 ##Setup

 This script can be used to implement similar functionality to the 'qlm' bot.